eggborne/epicodus-pizza/README.md

 > Describe: Pizza()

 ```
-Test: "It should produce a Pizza object with the specified options"
+Test: "It should produce a Pizza object with the specified options as properties"
 Code: {
   const pizza = new Pizza({
     size: 'large',